 Inverse Floaters.
 The Fund may invest up to 15% of its net assets in inverse floaters issued in tender option bond ("TOB") transactions.
 In a TOB transaction, one or more highly-rated municipal bonds are deposited into a special purpose trust that issues floating rate securities ("floaters") to outside parties and inverse floaters to long-term investors like the Fund.
 The floaters pay interest at a rate that is reset periodically (generally weekly) to reflect current short-term tax-exempt interest rates.
 Holders of the floaters have the right to tender such securities back to the TOB trust for par plus accrued interest (the "put option"), typically on seven days' notice.
 Holders of the floaters are paid from the proceeds of a successful remarketing of the floaters or by a liquidity provider in the event of a failed remarketing.
-The inverse floaters pay interest at a rate equal to (a) the interest accrued on the underlying bonds, minus (b) the sum of the interest payable on the floaters and fees payable in connection with the TOB.
-Thus, the interest payments on the inverse floaters will vary inversely with the short-term rates paid on the floaters.
-Holders of the inverse floaters typically have the right to simultaneously (a) cause the holders of the floaters to tender those floaters to the TOB trust at par plus accrued interest and (b) purchase the municipal bonds from the TOB trust.
+The inverse floaters pay interest at a rate equal to (a) the interest accrued on the underlying bonds, minus (b) the sum of the inverse floaters will vary inversely with the short-term rates paid on the floaters.
+Holders of the inverse floaters to tender such securite to simultaneously (a) cause the holders of the floaters to tender those floaters to the TOB trust at par plus accrued interest and (b) purchase the municipal bonds from the TOB trust.